Last updated on October 28, 2025

 If you complete the above requirements for Norwegian permanent residency, then you can start your application process.

-Step 1: Create login at UDI for PR
+Step 1: Create a login at UDI for PR

-Create the login at UDI for Permanent Residency application online.
-Remember that you can login at UDI Through BankID, Puypass, or by using your email, you can create an account.
+Create a login at UDI for the Permanent Residency application online.
+Remember that you can log in at UDI through BankID, Puypass, or by using your email; you can create an account.

 Step 2: Complete your Permanent residency application